crateio/distutils2/docs/source/library/distutils2.metadata.rst

 The fields that supports environment markers can be automatically ignored if the object is instantiated using the ``platform_dependent`` option.
-:class:`DistributionMetadata` will interpret in the case the markers and will automatically remove the fields that are not compliant with the running environment.
+:class:`~distutils2.metadata.DistributionMetadata` will interpret in the case the markers and will automatically remove the fields that are not compliant with the running environment.
 Here's an example under Mac OS X. The win32 dependency we saw earlier is ignored::